Prag8855/aab/content/guides/start-a-business-in-germany.md

 ## Step 3: Find a tax advisor

-Tax advisors are very expensive in Germany, but they will save you a lot of money.
-They can [register your business at the *Finanzamt*](/guides/fragebogen-zur-steuerlichen-erfassung) and [at the *Gewerbeamt*](/guides/gewerbeschein) for you, and take care of your [tax declarations](/glossary/Steuererklärung).
+A tax advisor can [register your business at the *Finanzamt*](/guides/fragebogen-zur-steuerlichen-erfassung) and [at the *Gewerbeamt*](/guides/gewerbeschein), and prepare your [tax declarations](/glossary/Steuererklärung).
 They make accounting easier, and they prevent expensive mistakes.

+You need a tax advisor to [renew a freelance visa](/guides/renew-german-freelance-visa).
+They must prepare and stamp some of the required documents.

+It's hard to find a tax advisor.
+It can take a few weeks.

 **[English-speaking tax advisors in Berlin ➞](/guides/english-speaking-steuerberater-berlin)**